-Priorities for the strategic plan for year two have been set and we will report on our progress towards achieving our objectives every year.
+Priorities for the strategic plan for year three have been set and we will report on our progress towards achieving our objectives every year.

-The strategic plan will also be reviewed annually to ensure that its priority areas, outcomes, and objectives remain appropriate for the current circumstances.
+Next year, a brand new strategic plan will be developed to reflect new priority areas, outcomes, and objectives.
 This plan, and the activities addressed herein are in addition to the overall operations of the ABCFP's core regulatory obligations such as registration, enforcement, discipline, practice guidance and standards, professional development, and certification schemes.
-These activities are fundamental to fulfilling our mandate under the Foresters Act and will remain priorities for the association.
+These activities are fundamental to fulfilling our mandate under the Foresters Act and will remain priorities for the association